 A new recreation center is being planned at Morse Community Park to serve the East Franklin area and all of Elk Grove.
 The planning process has begun with a feasibility study to ensure the facility will include the right amenities and uses for cost-effective operations and long-term sustainability.

 Community input is vital to the success of this project.
 We want to know your ideas and feedback on the Morse Park Recreation Center and there will be a variety of ways for you to get involved!

-Join the CSD team at the large shade structure in Morse Park (5540 Bellaterra Drive Opens a New Window. ) on Sunday, July 28, from 7 to 8 pm.
-This event is open to everyone, and children are welcome with parent/guardian in attendance.
+Join the CSD team at a community meeting to discuss the Morse Park Recreation Center.
+These meeting are open to everyone, and children are welcome with parent/guardian in attendance.
 To say “thank you” for participating, free cold treats will be given out to the first 200 meeting attendees (up to 4 per household).